bcgov/devhub-app-web/docs/registerRepo.md

 A valid link to an image, avoid using a *relative* path to an image *ie ../my_image.png* and instead use a *absolute* path such as *https://www.mysite.com/my_image.png*
 #### author (optional but recommended)
-The author of the markdown file
+The author of the markdown file (this should be your github username)
 #### label1 (optional)
 One of two key value pairs allowed in the preview of a card
 #### value1 (optional)